 Amboss is a Lightning Network explorer company that supplies high-quality data and visualizations to lightning node operators.
 Established in April of 2020, Amboss helps decentralized economic players coordinate on the Lightning Network.
 Amboss aims to help node operators make better decisions on what to do with their capital.

 Amboss relies on receiving network information through peer-to-peer “gossip” between lightning nodes.
 This information is then indexed and displayed on the Amboss explorer.
 Being able to receive a constant stream of high-quality data with high uptime enables Amboss to provide their core service: helping users coordinate and make good decisions on the Lightning Network.

-In addition to seeking reliable infrastructure, Amboss was seeking a way to reach more customers.
+In addition to seeking reliable infrastructure, Amboss sought a way to reach more customers.
 With apps like Thunderhub available to Voltage customers, Amboss can further its integration in Thunderhub, enabling a very smooth experience for node operators to take advantage of Amboss features like one-click logins, fetching peer contact info, and future premium services.

 Voltage allows us to quickly deploy nodes, to get a better sense of whats going on in the Lightning Network.
 Saving us time and engineering resources.
 We were on AWS, but now with integrations like Thunderhub and LNbits, it helps us even more because it doesn’t take away resources from us focusing on Amboss.Jesse Shrader, Co-Founder of Amboss

 Analyzed gossip info helps the Lightning Network become more coordinated, and in turn, helps the lightning network grow with intelligence.
 Receiving payments is critical to building a sustainable business for Amboss while helping the network stay coordinated.